fsmeraldi/bleakheart/README.md

 * Alternatively, data can be sent to a callback.
 Simple tasks such as sensor logging can be accomplished with only a minimal understanding of ```asyncio```;
 * All data are tagged with their measurement type; thus the same queue or callback can be used to handle different types of measurements if desired.

-Please see the examples directory for detailed examples of some of the possible workflows, and use the ```help``` function on BleakHeart objects for more information.
+Please see the [getting_started](examples/getting_started.ipynb) notebook in the examples directory, that also contains detailed stand-alone examples for some of the possible workflows.
+Use the ```help``` function on BleakHeart objects for more information.

 ## Limitations